ChristopherPorco/ClockBox/README.md

 8. row_L[3]
 9. row_L[4]

-This design requires a 10 MHz clock for accurate timing and visual effects (i.e. the LED display looks correct)
+This design requires a 10 MHz clock for accurate timing and visual effects (i.e. the LED display looks correct).

 ## Hardware Peripherals